 Have you ever imagined being a hero?
 You know, one of those fantasies where against all odds, you beat the bad guy?
 Like in the movie “Rocky” or perhaps you are on an airplane and something happens to the pilots, and you safely land the airplane?

 Well today I stood toe to toe with Joe Frazier in the boxing ring and he kicked my ass.
+I didn’t do any better as a pilot.
 The plane crashed.